Daniel K. Mayers, Chairman

 Suzanne B. Cusack

 Ms. Cusack was elected to the Legal Action Center Board in September 1996.
 She serves on the Board Development Committee.
-Suzanne Cusack, along with her husband Jim, is the owner and director of Veritas Villa, a free-standing inpatient rehabilitation center for alcohol and drug dependence, and is responsible for many of its administrative functions, as well as conducting educational lectures and acting as liaison between management and staff.
+Suzanne Cusack, along with her husband Jim, is the owner and director of Villa Veritas Foundation, Inc., a free-standing inpatient rehabilitation center for alcohol and drug dependence, and is responsible for many of its administrative functions, as well as conducting educational lectures and acting as liaison between management and staff.
 Ms. Cusack is particularly interested in the issue of women’s substance abuse problems and the difficulties faced by women in recovery, and is the author of two books on the subject.
 Ms. Cusack has played a significant role in several organizations which focus on the issue of women and treatment, and was a founding member and past president of the New York Women’s Coalition on Chemical Dependency.

 Stephen M. Cutler, Esq.